kaizengrowth/OGFb_creative/README.md

 checkpoint, and then run `git checkout` on the next branch.

-In the assets folder of this main branch, you will find an image of what the completed app should look like up to that point.
+In the assets folder of this main branch, you will find an image of what the completed app should look like at each checkpoint.

 While you're studying on your own, clone a clean copy of this repository, and see if you can go through each of the steps and